 A number of schools, ranging from community colleges and four-year universities to private distance education schools, offer online speech courses.
 These classes are often available to fulfill general education requirements for associate's or bachelor's degree programs.
 They may also be incorporated into a major like communication studies or other fields that require strong public speaking skills.
 Distance learning classes in this area of study commonly cover the following topics:

 - Visual aids for presentations

 Hybrid speech classes are based primarily online, but several in-person meetings are spaced throughout the course.
 Traditional universities may offer online classes for student convenience but consider live participation an integral part of the education process for this topic.
 Hybrid speech classes are usually composed of a large portion of online study that a participant can complete at any time.
 However, deadlines may be set on a schedule based on a series of in-person meetings.

-Normally, students communicate with each other and their teachers primarily by e-mail or message board where the teacher assigns topics, checks research and grades written versions of speeches.
+Normally, students communicate with each other and their teachers primarily by e-mail or message board through which the teacher assigns topics, checks research, and grades written versions of speeches.
 Improvement from one live session to the next is often part of the requirement for passing the class.

 Online Learning Methods

-Students completing their live speeches or presentations virtually may use Web conferencing technology to do so.
-They might also be allowed to record their presentations and upload them online for instructors and classmates to critique.
-In either case, Web cameras and microphones would be needed.
+Students completing their live speeches or presentations virtually may use web conferencing technology to do so.
+They may also be allowed to record their presentations and upload them online for instructors and classmates to critique.
+In either case, web cameras and microphones would be needed.